joeyhoer/starter/CONTRIBUTING.md

 __Note:__ `NSGlobalDomain` defaults are located in a `.GlobalPreferences.plist` file in the `~/Library/Preferences` directory.

+### Application Domains

+An application _domain_, also called _bundle identifier_, is used by OS X to associate various settings to an application.
+Generally, there preference files are located in the `~/Library/Preferences` directory.
+You can determine an application's domain using the following shell function:

+    bundleid() {
+      # Accept multiple forms of input
+      osascript -e "id of app \"$*\"" 2>/dev/null || /usr/libexec/PlistBuddy -c 'Print CFBundleIdentifier' "$1/Contents/Info.plist"
+    }

+__Note:__ To learn more about application domains consult the `defaults` command's manual.

-One method of locating defaults is to navigate into the `~/Library/Preferences` directory on the command line, change the desired settings of an application, and run the following command:
+Another method of locating defaults is to navigate into the `~/Library/Preferences` directory on the command line, change the desired settings of an application, and run the following command:

     ls -1ta | head -8

 This will return a list of plist files.
-Somewhere near the top of the list should be a plist file that corresponds to the application you are searching for.
-Stirpping the `.plist` extension from the filename will give the applications _domain_.
-To learn more about domains consult the `defaults` commannd's manual.
+Stripping the `.plist` extension from the filename will give the application's domain.

-Once the applications domain has been acquired, run the following command to store the current defaults into a variable (where `$domain` is the application's domain):
+Once the applications domain has been acquired, store the current defaults into a variable with (where `$domain` is the application's domain):

     prev_defaults=$(defaults read $domain)

-Next, change some settings within the application and run (again, where `$domain` is the application's domain):
+Then, change a setting within the application and run (again, where `$domain` is the application's domain):

     comm -13 <(echo "$prev_defaults") <(defaults read $domain)

-This will return the current values of the settings you've changed.
+This will return the current values of the settings that were changed changed.